Houston Astros’ Quiet Bullpen Move Could Become a Game-Changer

 What’s Next for the Astros

 The Astros are always searching for undervalued bullpen help, and this could be another example of the front office finding hidden value.
-As Opening Day approaches, fans will be watching to see whether Suero secures a permanent role and how he contributes to a relief corps looking to outperform early predictions.
+As Opening Day approaches, watch to see whether Suero secures a permanent role and how he contributes to a relief corps looking to outperform early predictions.

 This article is a summary of reporting by Climbing Tal's Hill.
 Read the full story here.